How to Write an Academic Advisor Resume?

 Professional Summary

-Highly motivated academic advisor having 5-plus years of experience in delivering value-added counsel is seeking an academic advisor position in your educational institute.
+Highly motivated academic advisor having 5-plus years of experience in academic counselling is seeking an academic advisor position in your educational institute.
 Trained entry-level academic advisors.
-Enabled online support program for student communities.
-Progress report analysis, application evaluation, and processing of student issues.

 Experience